roehampton/module-content/msc-software-development-2/week-01/seminar/README.md

 ## How will we go about this?

+* This week, we will start sharing ideas
+* We will also put together a project timeline
 * Next week, we will form our teams.
 * Our teams will use an Agile / scrum methodology to create projects.
 * Your assigments will be the results of 3 week 'sprints'